upperlinecode/router-workshop/README.md

 Right now, you'll notice that the `/anything-else` behavior is less than perfect - it feels like it's worth either a more fully built 404 component for any [non-matching pattern](https://reactrouter.com/en/6.8.2/start/tutorial#handling-not-found-errors), or a redirect that sends you back to home.
 You're welcome to implement any of the following behaviors:

-- Create a "<NotFound>" component and render it when a match is not found.
+- Create a `<NotFound \>` component and render it when a match is not found.
+An even lower complexity solution is just to render a "Not Found" inside a `<p>` element.
 - Redirect any non-matching pattern to a `/not-found`.
 Then add a corresponding route and render out a message that indicates that this is what has happened.
 - Redirect any non-matching pattern to `/`, which has already been defined.